zukunft/zukunft.com/docs/code_functions_all.md

             .php
     \-- value_edit - section for function value_edit not yet defined that it should be display in /sandbox/sandbox_value .php
+    \-- name_link - section for function name_link not yet defined that it should be display in /sandbox/sandbox_value.p hp
     \-- value_linked - section for function value_linked not yet defined that it should be display in /sandbox/sandbox_v alue.php
     \-- val_formatted - section for function val_formatted not yet defined that it should be display in /sandbox/sandbox